polodev/nobo/_posts/2020-05-31-food-to-eat.markdown

 ---

-# Following Food we need to need
+# Following Food we need to eat

 * Lemon
 * Date ( not more than 5pcs daily ) - increase energy level
-* Raisin ( not more than 20pcs daily ) - increase blodd
+* Raisin ( not more than 20pcs daily ) - increase blood
 * banana - increase energy level
 * Oranges (Limited amount)
 * Egg